garciaalvaro/demo-content-for-blocks/README.txt

 == Description ==

 Add blocks with demo/dummy content to your post in one click.
 This plugin can be used to quickly add blocks with predefined content to your posts.
-Also, if you are a developer you can use the plugin to set blocks with your own content.
-This way users will be able to add blocks with content already set.
+If you are a developer the plugin can be used to set blocks with your own content This way users will be able to add blocks with content already set.

 == Usage ==